25 Easy Christmas Decorating Ideas for any Budget

 Wall Decor to Deck the Halls – Literally!

-One inexpensive way to add a little bit of a personal touch to your holiday home is to make your own wall art.
+One inexpensive way to add a little bit of a personal touch to your holiday home is to make your own wall art and decor that costs next to nothing.

 That can be done with printables – which I have a few vintage evergreen prints you can grab for free!